Health Benefits News & Events

 • PERS Gold PPO

-• Blue Shield Access+ HMO and EPO
+• Access+ HMO and EPO

 • Trio HMO

 There would be no impact to CalPERS members enrolled in the PERS Gold and PERS Platinum Medicare Supplement plans.
+Members enrolled in Blue Shield’s Medicare PPO plan will receive letters informing them of the potential contract termination.
+However, these members may continue to see any provider, hospital, or medical facility that accepts Medicare.

 Which hospitals would be impacted?